BenchRecon Data Study · Florida

 Why this matters to a defense

-When a case turns on an officer's word — a stop, a statement, a search-warrant affidavit — the officer's own history of dishonesty is impeachment material the defense is entitled to.
+When a case turns on an officer's word, a stop, a statement, a search-warrant affidavit, the officer's own history of dishonesty in the public record bears on credibility.
 Giglio v.
-United States extends the prosecution's Brady disclosure duty to evidence affecting a witness's credibility, and FRE 608(b) lets the defense probe specific instances of conduct bearing on truthfulness.
-The figures above show how often that material exists in Florida's public discipline record — and how rarely a defender sees it without digging.
+United States extends the Brady disclosure duty to evidence affecting a witness's credibility, and FRE 608(b) addresses inquiry into specific instances of conduct bearing on truthfulness.
+The figures above show how often that material exists in Florida's public certification-discipline record, material that often sits outside the case file the prosecution discloses.

 Methodology & limitations